magnuskahr/BookViewKit/README.md

 }
 ```

+> If an uneven number of content is provided, the last two pages will be the same

 A basic gradient is also provided for the pages:
 ```
 let book = BookView(content: quotes) { data in